Axel Tape

-Axel Tape-Kobrissa (born 10 August 2007) is a French professional footballer who plays as a centre-back or midfielder for club Bayer Leverkusen.
+Axel Tape-Kobrissa (born 10 August 2007) is a French professional footballer who plays as a centre-back or right wing-back for La Liga club Levante, on loan from club Bayer Leverkusen.

 Club career

 Paris Saint-Germain

 Born in Bondy, Axel Tape joined the Paris Saint-Germain Academy as a teenager, where he became a standout for David Suarez's under-19, both in the national competition and the Youth League.

 He was first called to the first team by Luis Enrique in November 2024 as a cover in defence, as both Marquinhos, Nuno Mendes, Presnel Kimpembe and Naoufel El Hannach where ruled out for the Ligue 1 game against Toulouse.
 He was an unused substitute during the 3–0 home win against Toulouse on 22 November.

 Tape made his debut with Paris Saint-Germain on 15 January 2025, playing 72 minutes in a 2024–25 Coupe de France game against National 3 (5th tier) side Espaly, as PSG won the game 4–2.
 On 3 May, he made his Ligue 1 debut, by starting in a 2–1 away defeat against Strasbourg.